Bridget Jones's Diary: Musical adaptation

-The film version is currently being adapted into a musical, set to hit London's West End, although no date has been set.
-British musician Lily Allen has written the score and lyrics, and Stephen Daldry, best known for his Tony award-winning work on the West End and Broadway productions of Billy Elliot, will be directing, joined by his co-worker Peter Darling, who will serve as choreographer.

-An official cast for the production has not yet been announced, but workshops for the show have already begun with television actress and star of Legally Blonde, Sheridan Smith, in the title role.
+In 2009, it was reported the film version was being adapted into a musical, set to be performed in London's West End, although no premiere date was set.
+British musician Lily Allen wrote the score and lyrics, and Stephen Daldry, best known for his Tony award-winning work on the West End and Broadway productions of Billy Elliot, was in talks to direct, joined by his co-worker Peter Darling, who was said to serve as choreographer.
+Workshops for the show began with television actress and star of Legally Blonde, Sheridan Smith, in the title role.
+To date, a full production of the musical has not been mounted.